SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `token` | Time to fetch an authorization token | Time in milliseconds | `356` |

 > [!IMPORTANT]
 > QoS timings measure actual system performance.
-They should reflect the time technically required to fetch content, whether content preloading could take place or not.
+They **SHOULD** reflect the time technically required to fetch content, whether content preloading could take place or not.

 ### Screen